ickhov/nhl-profile-dashboard/README.md

 **Note: In the Roster tab, you can search for players using the autocomplete text field.
 You can click the player card to view their profile.**

 4. Player Profile: http://localhost:3000/players/{playerId}

+## Tests

+I use Jest to perform component testing on the pages.
+The tests in the __tests__ folder has a counterpart in the pages folder.
+I only test to see if the necessary components and their values are rendered.
+I did not check their styling whatsoever.